Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Fundamental Limits: Regret Lower Bound

-The proof is a variant of the first part and the details are provided in Appendix~\ref{sec:proofonline}.
+\end{lemma} The proof is a simple variant of the first part and the proof is in Appendix~\ref{sec:proofonline}.
 Note that our online regret lower bound recovers the lower bound obtained in \citet{chu2011contextual}---their lower bound is stated in the dense and low-dimensional setting, but the adaptation is straightforward.